Coelecanth/project3-waterBlogged/README.md

 ## UX

-The UX for this site was very much driven by the need to be simple to use; but also, that the site is an interactive site driven by a database, and so needed to have clean way of potentially show hundreds of records of data, and provide access to a known identity.
+The UX for this site was very much driven by the need to be simple to use, without explaantion.
+Also, that the site is an interactive site driven by a database, and so needed to have clean way of potentially showing hundreds of records of data, and provide access to a known identity.
-so the structure of the site was presented in the following way;
+So the structure of the site was presented in the following way;
-- Logon
+- Logon page
-- Logoff
+- Logoff page
-- Recognition of user type (eg superuser)
+- Recognition of user type (eg superuser), user can check who they think they are.
-- Create, update, delete of data
+- Create, update, delete of data records
-- integrate graphical location into the above data record management
+- integrate graphical location data into the above data record management
-- Simplify selection for known data types
+- Simplify selection for known repeatble data types
-- make it easy for user to update their own data records
+- Make it easy for user to update their own data records

 The look and feel of the site would be represented by colours, imagery, and icons relating to the subject matter, the colour scheme would be reflective of this.
+I chose to use Materize CSS as a the CSS framework to assist me with creating the look and feel of the site.
+In hindsight this may not have been the best choice as there was found to be some serious flaws and stability issues (see [TESTING.md](TESTING.md))

-The layout of the pages would be centred to allow the information to be displayed but with wide margins to allow imagery of the river scene to be visible both to the side and behind.
-The vivid imagery used for the river could be distracting so I decided to tone this down by fading the image with a grey tone to compliment the colour scheme.
+The layout of the pages would be centred to allow the information to be displayed in a pleasing not cluttered maner, but with wide margins to allow imagery of the river scene to be visible both to the side and behind.
+The vivid imagery used for the river initally could be distracting so I decided to tone this down by fading the image with a grey tone to compliment the colour scheme.

 ### Colour Scheme